DavidLyra/backend-library-rest-api/README.md

-# Read Me First
+# **Read Me First**

 Please read the following steps to setup the project in your local machine

-# Getting Started
+# **Getting Started**

 The following project is deployed with the following features:

-Java 11
+- Java 11
-Spring Boot 2.4
+- Spring Boot 2.4
-Spring Security with Bearer token
+- Spring Security with Bearer token
-Spring Data to persistence the data with H2 as database.
+- Spring Data to persistence the data with H2 as database.
-Apache POI to generate the excel file
+- Spring Fox with Swagger to generate the API documentation
-Spring Fox with Swagger to generate the API documentation Docker as a container
+- Docker as a container

-## Database
+# Database

 The database used for this challenge was H2 in memory.

 The script is located in the resources directory: /main/resources/data.sql

-## Collection JSON
+# Collection JSON

 The collection is located in the resources directory: /main/resources/postman_colection/*